shsagir/play-area-sync/docs/install-october-cms-pro.md

 ## Get ready

-We assume you've already created a New App with fortrabbit which has the [MySQL](mysql), [Memcache](memcache) components enabled - optionally also the [Worker](worker) Component.
+We assume you've already created a New App with fortrabbit which has the [MySQL](mysql), [Memcache](memcache) Components enabled - optionally also the [Worker](worker) Component.
 You should also have a [PHP development environment](/local-development) running on your local machine.
 You also need a local [October](https://octobercms.com/docs/console/commands#console-install) installation.
 You can either use an existing one or start from scratch.

 ### Root path